-An archive of previous Street Seat designs created by the Design Build classes of the Parsons School of Design of Constructed Environments.
+An archive of previous Street Seat designs created by the School of Constructed Environments, Parsons School of Design.

 2016, Street Seats

 Street Seats Is Back on The Block with a Sustainable Spot for New Yorkers to Relax